i2p-zero/i2p-zero/README.md

 <img src="https://github.com/knaccc/i2p-zero/blob/master/i2p-zero.png" align="left" width="336" height="124">

-# Zero dependency, small footprint, cross-platform I2P Java Router with SAM interface
+# Zero dependency, small footprint, cross-platform I2P Java Router with simple tunnel controller and SAM interface

 This project will run under Linux, and build native launchers for Linux, MacOS and Windows.
 The launchers will include the I2P router, a SAM listener and a minimal JVM.